tisnik/presentations/docs/coffee-talks/go_pass_structs.md

 ## Pass structures by reference, not by value

+* All data types are passed by value into functions and methods
+    - that's good from "state-space" perspective
+    - not so good from performance point of view
+    - (and no nice solution like `const` and `mut` exists in Go)

 ## Problem definition

 * Large structures passed by value everywhere in the code